davidehosein/davidehosein/README.md

   <img src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" alt="animated" />
 </p>

-I am a technology enthusiast with an interest in Data Analytics, IT and Python.
+Hello, my name is David Hosein and I am from Trinidad and Tobago.
+I am a technology enthusiast with an interest in Cybersecurity, Data Analytics, IT and Python.
 I enjoy learning about new tools and technologies that can assist me with acheiving my goals.

 Also, I am quite proficient in Python for general scripting and task automation.